1–2 spots available for Q2 · Claim yours

 Do you do fixed-price MVPs?

 Yes, once the scope is written.
-I give a range during discovery and a fixed number once we have agreed on what is in and what is out.
+I give a range during discovery and a fixed number once we agree on what is in and what is out.
 Range first, fix later.

 What happens after the MVP is live?

-You pick one of three paths: iterate with me on a monthly retainer, hand off to an internal hire, or switch to agency scale-up.
+You pick one of three paths: iterate with me on a monthly retainer through my applications subscription, hand off to an internal hire, or switch to agency scale-up.
 I document the code and infrastructure in either case so the next person does not start from zero.
+If you need a senior technical voice in the room while you decide, my fractional CTO service covers that.

 Can you help me choose which tier is right?